Webhooks

 • HTTP is the most common type.
 When a webhook is configured for HTTP, your workflow is triggered for each request.
 When choosing HTTP, you must also configure the following …

-• If you are expecting binary data to be submitted in webhook requests, set the Cast Binary Buffers As … option to one of the following …
+• If you are expecting binary data to be submitted in webhook requests (either an entire body as an application/octet-stream or as a file upload in a multipart/form-data request), set the Cast Binary Buffers As … option to one of the following …

 • Integer Array